About development coordination disorder (DCD)

 Development coordination disorder (DCD) is a developmental disorder that causes problems with movement and coordination.

-Children with DCD are just as smart as other people.
+Children and teenagers with DCD are just as smart as other people.
 But clumsiness and trouble with everyday physical activities can affect children’s self-esteem, ability to fit in with others and schoolwork.

 DCD affects 5-6% of children and is a lifelong condition.